mayant15/HackVM/README.md

 ```

 As part of the VM specification, the `<input>` could be a single `.vm` file or a directory with multiple VM files combined to a single assembly file.

+## Tests
+The VM files in `tests/` are from the nand2tetris course and can be used to check if the translations are working.